psu-arts-arch-3/art-203/unit-2/lesson-3/working-with-color.md

 * Choose a **main brand color** to focus your design around.
 * Include a** light color** \(white-ish\) and a **dark color** \(black-ish\).
 * Additional colors are usually most effective used as occasional **accent colors**.
-* Choose colors that provide a variety of combinations \(e.g. light text on dark, dark text on light, can the main brand color used as a background?\)
+* Choose colors that provide a variety of combinations \(e.g. light text on dark, dark text on light, can the main brand color used as a background color?\)
 * Consider associations of your colors \(e.g. a website for a gardening club should probably involve green and/or brown\).

 The [Color Mind](http://colormind.io/) site does a nice job explaining the functions of a standard web palette \(i.e. brand color, light, dark, accent\), but there's one more rule: